 For something that won’t pop you straight in a (contented) food coma, Grafene, lies in wait just around the corner from our Brown St space.
 Named after the Manchester invented and world’s first 2-D material, graphene, the restaurant is as boundary pushing and creative as its namesake.
 They creatively serve exceptional food from breakfast to post-dinner dessert wines.
 We’d recommend sampling their ‘British Tapas’ menu where you can try a variety of their delightful takes on the British classics.
 Perhaps a little pricier than your usual working lunch, Grafene boasts beautiful interiors and an intimate feel; it’s definitely a special occasion spot.
 Ask to sit in their outside area which features a sliding glass wall for those rainier days or take a seat at the bar and tell them what floats your boat- they’ll mix you up something delicious.

-Now, because it’s 2018, it’s important that we let you in on our top brunch spot.
+It’s important that we let you in on our top brunch spot.
 This was a tough one to narrow down but, ultimately, it came down to- as it so often does- Turkish eggs.
 Are they smoky enough?
 Are they spicy enough?
 Is there too much dill?
 All valid and compelling questions.
 We’re here to let you know that at Federal Café Bar: they are smoky enough, they are spicy enough and there isn’t too much dill.
 A satisfying 10-minute stretch-of-the-legs away from WL Brown St, FED has all the brunch options you’ll ever need.
 Apart from the aforementioned T-Eggs (yes, they’re yogurty enough), you must munch on their toasted banana bread with vanilla mascarpone and their citrus avo bagel.
 To be honest, we couldn’t recommend everything enough and if you pop by in socially acceptable drinking hours (we’re gonna say after 12pm?) then have a bloody good Bloody Mary and order another Turkish Eggs to congratulate yourself on finding Manchester’s best Turkish eggs… No, YOU talked too much about eggs.

 Our final rec is one to please the pasta fiends.
 Just a few minutes trundle from the WL office, Piccolino is a lovely, fail-safe option for group dinners and chilled lunch dates.
 There’s nothing like the three Italian P’s (pasta, pizza, prosecco) to make you feel warm on a cold English afternoon, and Piccolino won’t let you down.
 We love their big old shared burrata to start, a plate of buttery crab ravioli and courgette fries to follow, with a wee limoncello to wash it all down!

-With the highest student population in Europe (hello new business start-ups), and a tonne of beloved local brewers, Manchester has bountiful watering hole options.
+With the highest student population in Europe (hello new business startups), and a tonne of beloved local brewers, Manchester has bountiful watering hole options.

 Whilst the aforementioned Federal Bar Cafe makes an exceptional cup of coffee (and Turkish eggs) we also adore Fig and Sparrow which is just a ten-minute walk- eight if you skip- from the WL office.
 Fig and Sparrow use East London roastery, Climpson & Sons, to fuel their clever customers and the team there really know their stuff when it comes to caffeine, cakes and salmon salads.
 It’s also a design store, so you may well end up leaving with more than a focused mind and a full belly.